Iran-linked hackers disrupt US critical infrastructure operations

 Why This Matters

-Escalating cyber warfare threatens US critical infrastructure security and operations
+Escalating cyber warfare targeting US industrial infrastructure poses significant national security risks

-Iranian government hackers are disrupting operations at multiple US critical infrastructure sites since March 2026, targeting programmable logic controllers (PLCs) in water treatment, energy, and government sectors, causing operational and financial losses.
+Iranian government-backed hackers have disrupted operations at multiple US critical infrastructure sites since March 2026, targeting programmable logic controllers in factories, water treatment centers, and energy facilities, causing operational disruption and financial losses.